New ASTM E74-18 Changes - Intro

 - Previously the standard referenced a surface finish of 125 or less as specified by ANSI B46.1.
 Not really much of a change but it is definitely better guidance on the appropriate finish for weights.

-Throughout the document, the term Lower Limit Factor (LLF) has become lower limit factor (LLF)
+Throughout the document, the term Lower Limit Factor (LLF) has become a lower limit factor (LLF)

 Section 7 Changes